 Let’s go over the different types of ribs including pork, beef, lamb, & venison.

 9 Different Types of Ribs Including Pork, Beef, Lamb, & Venison

 Types of Pork Ribs

 Nowadays pork is considerably softer than it had been in some of the earlier generations.
-Pork Ribs usually have less fat than beef ribs and a higher amount of protein per serving.
+Pork ribs usually have less excess fat than beef ribs and a higher amount of protein per serving.
 However, they pack a significant wallop of fat relative to other cuttings of pork.

 Overall pork ribs are usually the easiest types to prepare for novices.
 You also can find them all year round in grocery stores.
 They are ideal for both sweet and savory recipes and can be cooked easily either in smokers, grills, or ovens.
 You should check your recipe when making your pork ribs with the fat.

 Pork ribs can be BBQed, braised, roasted, deep-fried, or stir-fried.
 These pork ribs also come with a variety of flavors – sweet, peppery, and simple.
 They often are very easy to prepare because they require little preparation before marinating or baking.

 Spare Ribs are the lowest section of ribs that span the belly towards where they are bound with the sternum.
 They are flattened and generally measured 6-8.5 inches wide and have a full rack of pork ribs including 11 to 13 ribs.
 The meat contained in the spare ribs is a bit stiffer and they contain less muscle and a stronger girth to them than back rib muscles do.